mosaicml/composer/composer/algorithms/distillation/README.md

 # properly loaded and pass it into the Trainer.
 The trainer will automatically
 # run it at the appropriate points in the training loop

-from composer.algorithms.distillation import Distillation, KLDivergance from composer.trainer import Trainer from composer.model distillation = Distillation(
+from composer.algorithms.distillation import Distillation from composer.algorithms.distillation import KLDivergence from composer.trainer import Trainer from composer.model distillation = Distillation(